20akshay00/20akshay00.github.io/_pages/simulations.md

 redirect_from:
   - /simulations
 ---
 I mostly work with Python and Julia to create visual simulations.
-Occasionally, I use Fortran and C++, but only if I *have* to.
-As I did not originally plan to display my simulations in a single place, they are scattered across various locations.
+I also have a working knowledge of C++ and Fortran95 but I do not use them quite often.
+Throughout my degree, I've made many small simulations that are scattered across various locations.
 For now, I have simply linked the ones that I can remember.

 Visual simulations
 -----